siddhartha-gadgil/DeptWeb/_auto-seminars/2011/2011-7-13-prof-d-yogeshwaran-ecole-normale-superieure---inria.md

 date: 2011-7-13
 speaker: "Prof. D. Yogeshwaran Ecole Normale Superieure - INRIA"
 title: "Clustering, Percolation and directionally convex ordering of point processes"
 time: "2:30-3:30 p.m."
-venue: "Department of Mathematics, Indian Institute of Science, Lecture Hall I"
+time: "Department of Mathematics, Indian Institute of Science, Lecture Hall I"
 ---
 Heuristics indicate that point processes exhibiting clustering of points have larger critical radii for the percolation of their continuum